kissdavid37/webdesign/README.md

-#David's webpage
+# David's webpage

-A basic webpage to increase my knowledge about html,css,javascript
+-A basic webpage to increase my knowledge about html,css,javascript.

+## Register form

+- A register form that stores data in a localhost database